pkb/obsidian-extensions-list/plugins/3d_embeds.md

 ![image](https://github.com/user-attachments/assets/b7df88bf-75e2-4066-a685-8dfa11478816)

 ## Precautions:
-1) Currently only two 3D embeds in one note are supported at the same time
+1) Currently only two 3D embeds in one note are (stabily) supported at the same time.
+(You can possibly attempt more, but no guarantee it works well)
 2) Big models will be laggy, since obsidian has a limited amount of RAM that cannot be altered.
+3) If your model is not showing up in the scene, half of the time the scale of the model is the cause, so try playing around with sizes both large and small.

 ## Future plans:
 1) Use one renderer instead of a new renderer with introduction of a new model.
 (Uncertain of achievability)
+2) Introduce more model types support
+3) Load textures in 3D models
+4) Load multiple objects in one scene
+5) Be able to run custom three.js script for a scene.
+6) Add transform controls